Best Practices

 File a Google trademark complaint if rivals copy your brand into their copyForget international — EU and UK courts apply a stricter "likelihood of confusion" test

 If you only have sixty seconds, that table is the whole post.
-The rest explains why each row works, what it costs, and where the rules differ across jurisdictions.
+The rest explains why each row works, what it costs, how to detect rivals bidding on you, and where the rules differ across jurisdictions.

 Is it legal to bid on a competitor's brand as a keyword?